kubevela/kubevela/docs/en/kube/component.md

         image: nginx:1.14.0
 ```

-Kube schematic workload will use data in `properties` as the values of
-parameters.
-Since parameters only support basic data type, values in `properties` should be
-formatted as simple key-value, `<parameterName>: <parameterValue>`.
+Since parameters only support basic data type, values in `properties` should be simple key-value, `<parameterName>: <parameterValue>`.
-And don't forget to set value to required parameter.

-Deploy the `Application` and verify the resulting workload.
+Deploy the `Application` and verify the running workload instance.

 ```shell
 $ kubectl get deploy